Skip to main content

 git push origin main

-git push --force-with-lease origin main # At least this checks first
+git push --force-with-lease origin my-feature # At least this checks for remote changes first

 Stashing (Pause Your Work)